By Larry B. Schuknecht

 Bruno Hugo Helfricht- One of the owners of the firm Helfricht & Fischer which was located at Forstgasse 9 (1912-1939).
 The firm (a Luxusgewehrefabrik) was founded in 1859 possibly by Traugott Helfricht who was Bruno Hugo Helfricht’s father.
 Positively the firm was run by Traugott from 1899 to 1912.

-Helfricht & Fischer- Forstgasse 9, the firm was a Gun Factory with production and distribution of hunting and Target Weapons, Ranger scopes.
-In 1929 they were listed as an Agent (Travel agency) for the Hamburg-America Line.
+Helfricht & Fischer- Forstgasse Strasse 9 (1912-1939), the firm was a Gun Factory founded in 1859 with production and distribution of hunting and Target Weapons, Ranger scopes.
+It was operated around the turn of the Century by Traugott Helfricht and his son-Bruno Hugo.
+1929 they were listed as an Agent (Travel agency) for the Hamburg-America Line.
 On Aug.
-15, 1908 they were granted DRGM no. 351857 for the “Stabil” a rifle designed by Hilmar Stötzer.
+15, 1908 they were granted use of a DRGM no. 351857 for the “Stabil” a rifle designed by Hilmar Stötzer.
 They went out of business around 1939.
 The identity of Mr. Fischer is unknown as is his role in the firm.

 Above and below are two drillings made by Helfricht and Fischer and sold by Bonham’s Auctions on Dec.3, 2008 (lot #131) and May 18, 2017 (Lot#446).

 Below are images of a Bock combination gun proofed in May 1920 and made by Helfricht and Fischer.
 It is 5.6 x 58 Sauer over 16 ga.